This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 I used to read more books.
-I’m still working my mind though.
+I’m still working my mind.
 I’m still learning.
 I’ve always been the type to work my mind more than my body.

 Success Clue #19: Stay Hungry

-With those words, Arnold ends his very long, very thorough, very detailed, and very enjoyable book.
-I got a massive amount of value out of it, and I believe that you can, too.
+With those words, Arnold ends his very long, thorough, detailed, and enjoyable book.
+I got a massive amount of value from it, and I believe you can, too.

 I find it appropriate that the final success clue from “Total Recall” is Stay Hungry.
-It describes Arnold’s attitude throughout life, and it also refers to one of his earliest acting roles, the movie “Stay Hungry.”
+It describes Arnold’s attitude throughout life and refers to one of his earliest acting roles, the movie “Stay Hungry.”
 Arnold won a Golden Globe for his acting in that movie!

 Arnold has a new movie coming to theaters this week.
 The timing of this post with the movie release was unintentional on my part.
-It’s an interesting coincidence though.
+It’s an interesting coincidence.

-In case I haven’t been clear enough throughout this book review, then here it is.
-Make sure to read “Total Recall: My Unbelievably True Life Story” by Arnold Schwarzenegger.
-Yes, it’s a big book, but it’s one that I definitely enjoyed reading all the way through.
-I learned so much, and I found plenty of inspiration and practical guidelines to apply to my own life.
+Read “Total Recall: My Unbelievably True Life Story” by Arnold Schwarzenegger.
+Yes, it’s a big book, but it’s one that I enjoyed reading all the way through.
+I learned so much and found plenty of inspiration and practical guidelines to apply.

-If you’re at all into studying the lives of superachievers and seeing what you can learn and apply from their example, then this book is for you.
-If you’re interested in bodybuilding or filmmaking or politics or in a combination of them, then this book is for you.
-If you’re a fan of Arnold, then this book is obviously for you.
+If you’re into studying the lives of super achievers and seeing what you can learn and apply from their examples, then this book is for you.
+If you’re interested in bodybuilding, filmmaking, politics, or a combination of them, this book is for you.
+If you’re a fan of Arnold Schwarzenegger, then this book is obviously for you.

-Here’s to you, you lovers of life, you explorers of brand new territory, you excellent role models.
+Here’s to you, lovers of life, explorers of brand new territory, and excellent role models.

-I’m looking forward to hearing your success stories, and I’m looking forward to reading the book again.
+I’m looking forward to hearing your success stories and to rereading the book.